 If done correctly, you can get rid of those bumps quickly and easily (sometimes in a few days, sometimes it take a few weeks).
 And your skin will become super smooth and bright as well.

 What is double cleansing your skin?

 Double cleansing is simply washing your face twice in a row with a VERY gentle, non-foaming, oil-based cleanser (more details on how to double cleanse properly, and what to use below).
-You only double cleanse your skin once a day, at night (never in the morning).
+You only double cleanse your skin at night (never in the morning).

 Bumpy skin on your forehead is a symptom that your skin is congested.

 Your pores are probably being blocked by skincare products, dead skin cells, oil and sebum, hair care products, pollution, makeup, or sunscreen that is building up on the surface of your skin (usually it’s a combination of these things).

 Makeup and skin care products (especially foundation and sunscreens) are not the easiest to remove.
-Many times if you’re wearing a lot of products and makeup on your face, when you wash your face at night, your cleanser might not be removing everything at one go.
-Or, it’s removing the makeup, sunscreen, and products, but not removing the dead skin cells underneath or lifting sebum that’s building up in your pores.
+Many times if you’re wearing a lot of products and makeup on your face, when you wash your face at night, your cleanser might not be removing everything in one go.
+Or, it’s removing the makeup, sunscreen, but not removing the dead skin cells underneath or lifting sebum that’s building up in your pores.

 If you wear foundation, sunscreen, makeup, many layers of skin care products – you need to make sure you remove all products thoroughly at the end of the day, before washing your face.
 And, that’s what “double cleansing” is.
 Step 1 is washing your face to remove all makeup, sunscreen, skin care products, debris and pollution.
 Step 2 is washing your face again to wash away dead skin cells and sebum.

 As long as you use a very gentle, oil-based cleanser, you will see the texture on your face begin to smooth out quite rapidly, even in a few days.
 That’s because you’re thoroughly removing everything that is building up on the surface of your skin, and sloughing off dead skin cells and sebum that could be clogging up your pores.